 Non-residential uses are generally clustered at the intersections of W. 6th Street, Bob Billings Parkway and Clinton Parkway.
 The neighborhood also includes very distinct boundaries between the non-residential and residential portions of the neighborhood (see attached map).
 Open space as well as back-to-back zoning relationships are used to transition between uses.
-The use of green space as a transition is shown in the following image located south of Legends Drive.
-A dedicated conservation easement provides assured open space between the residential and non-residential uses.
+The use of green space as a transition is shown in Figure 4.